-Overall, lexical alternations seemed to be pushed up the ranking slightly and synthetic alternations down, with analytic alternations bumped up or down almost randomly.
+Overall, lexical alternations seemed to be pushed up the ranking slightly-6 out of the top 30 alternations were lexical, as compared to 5 for $\langle m_1 \rangle$ -and synthetic alternations down, with analytic alternations bumped up or down almost randomly.
 This supports our initial hypothesis that prominent analytic alternations will get artificially high coverage.
 It also points to a high degree of inconsistency of selectional restrictions between lexical alternates, as backing-off picked up a disproportionate number of alternations fitting into the recognised lexical paradigms.
-The relatively high ranking of the improbable unspecified object -e/-ar- alternation is an artefact of overallowance of backing-off, as could be reduced by lowering the value of α .
+The relatively high ranking of the improbable unspecified object -e-/-ar- alternation is an artefact of over-allowance of backing-off, and could be resolved by lowering the value of α .
+Indeed, as we lower the value of α , we find that the output nears that for $\langle m_1 \rangle$, unsurprisingly in that we are effectively disallowing any degree of backing-off.

-Running $\langle m_2 \rangle$ with weighting according to Zipf's law, produced the expected result of scoring up lexical alternations, although not to the degree expected.
+Running $\langle m_2 \rangle$ with weighting according to Zipf's law, produced the expected result of scoring up lexical alternations, and additionally produced a tangible disparity between the lexical causative and unspecified object alternation for $-e^{-}/-ar$: